islaytitans/alien/GM Screen.md

 ## Reduce stress by

 - Every full Turn spending resting in assumed safe area reduces stress by one.
 No other actions can be made
-- Once per act PC can interact with signature item in some way to reduce stress by 1
+- Once per Act PC can interact with signature item in some way to reduce stress by 1

 ## Make a panic roll if